mateusz/cherryberry/README.md

 ## Running

 Download an LLM to your local machine.
-Recommended model is [LLaMA2-13B-Psyfighter2-GGUF](https://huggingface.co/KoboldAI/LLaMA2-13B-Psyfighter2-GGUF), the Q4_K_M variant.
-Why is it recommended you may ask?
-Because this is the model I've made the game with 😂
+Recommended model is [Big-Tiger-Gemma-27B-v1-GGUF](https://huggingface.co/TheDrummer/Big-Tiger-Gemma-27B-v1-GGUF), even the Q3_K_M is fine.

+This game was initially made with LLaMA2-13B-Psyfighter2-GGUF, but after GBNF rewrite and some testing, Gemma turned out to be way more capable.

 ### Mac M*